Terlam/oatmeal-mvp/README.md

 ## 📖 About

-Oatmeal MVP is a deliciously prepared dev environment for makers, designers, and late-night tinkerers who want to build fast and smart.
-With Firebase Auth, a layout system that won't quit, and UI pieces you'll actually reuse, this starter kit gets out of your way and lets your product shine.

-_Think of it as oatmeal: a solid base for whatever you want to sprinkle on top — whether it's LMS modules, event planning features, or a dashboard for your pet hamster's crypto wallet._
+Potluck Planner simplifies event coordination for families and friends.
+Whether you're planning a Thanksgiving feast, a summer BBQ, or any family gathering, Potluck Planner helps you:

+- **Create Events**: Set dates, times, locations, and share with your family
+- **Manage Menus**: Add dishes to your menu - both hosts and guests can contribute
+- **Track RSVPs**: See who's coming and how many guests they're bringing
+- **Coordinate Dishes**: Claim items you want to bring, upload photos, and track dietary restrictions
+- **Stay Organized**: Everything in one place, accessible from any device

-### 🎯 **Teaching Philosophy**
+### 🎯 **Features**

-We believe in learning through doing, with a side of humor.
-Every component, every script, every comment is designed to teach you something new while keeping you entertained.
-It's like having a coding mentor who's also a stand-up comedian.
+- Mobile-first responsive design that works beautifully on phones and tablets
+- Real-time updates with Firebase Firestore
+- Google Sign-In for easy access
+- Photo uploads for menu items
+- Guest count tracking with automatic attendee calculations
+- Dietary restriction tracking (vegetarian, vegan, gluten-free, etc.)

 ---

-## ⚙️ Features
+## ⚙️ Technical Features

-- 🛡 **Authentication**: Firebase Auth with Google + Email/Password.
+- 🛡 **Authentication**: Firebase Auth with Google Sign-In
-- 🧱 **Atomic Components**: Structured and reusable: `atoms`, `molecules`, `organisms`.
+- 🧱 **Component Architecture**: Atomic Design with `atoms`, `molecules`, `organisms`
-- 🧠 **State Management**: Choose between Zustand or Context (we stay chill either way).
+- 🧠 **State Management**: Zustand for global state
-- 🧩 **Layout System**: Header, Footer, Theme toggle — baked in.
+- 🧩 **Layout System**: Responsive header, footer, and navigation
-- 🌐 **Routing**: SSR + protected routes with Firebase session cookies.
+- 🌐 **Routing**: Next.js static export with Firebase Hosting
-- 🎨 **Tailwind + Flowbite**: Beautiful, responsive components that respect dark mode and your brain.
+- 🎨 **Styling**: Tailwind CSS + Flowbite with dark mode support
-- 🧪 **Testing Stack**: Vitest, Testing Library, MSW — because real devs test things.
+- 📱 **Mobile-First**: Fully responsive design optimized for phones and tablets
+- 🔥 **Firebase Integration**: Firestore, Storage, and Authentication
+- 🧪 **Testing**: Vitest and React Testing Library
-- 📚 **Storybook**: Component playground, dark mode included.
+- 📚 **Storybook**: Component documentation and testing
-- 🥣 **Interactive Scripts**: Generate components and features with personality.

 ---